AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/essential-program-pre-launch-qa.md

 ---
 title: Essential Program Pre-launch QA Process for Success
-description: Learn how you as a Marketo Engage admin can develop a program pre-launch QA process to help your internal teams build and launch programs more accurately and efficiently.
+description: Learn how you as a Marketo Engage administrator can develop a program pre-launch QA process to help your internal teams build and launch programs more accurately and efficiently.
 feature: Administration
 role: Admin
 level: Beginner